Journal of Sexual Aggression

 Dr Eric Beauregard – Associate Professor, School of Criminology, Simon Fraser University, Canada

-Professor Sarah Brown – Professor of Forensic Psychology, Centre for Research in Psychology, Behaviour and Achievement, Coventry University, Coventry, UK
+Professor Sarah Brown – Professor of Forensic Psychology, Centre for Research in Psychology, Behaviour and Achievement, Coventry University, UK

 Dr James Cantor – Centre for Addiction and Mental Health, Toronto, Canada